GamesCreed

 A recent question and answer session brought light to why Cities: Skylines 2 runs at 30FPS.

-PC gaming is known for not having boundaries when it comes to modding, or basically being able to play games in higher framerates with beefy setups.
+PC gaming is known for not having boundaries when it comes to modding, essentially allowing players to run games at higher framerates with more powerful setups.
 While this is the case, some developers still forcefully employ FPS caps in their games, making some gaming experiences quite rough around the edges.
-High framerates mean faster responses and better overall gaming, that’s what makes it special to play on a PC.
+High framerates mean faster responses and better overall gaming, which is what makes it special to play on a PC.
 Disabling them for unknown reasons can be irritating, even if it’s a deliberate choice made by the developer.

 The same could be said for the ever-so-popular city-building game’s next installment, Cities: Skylines 2, came out and people were baffled to play it with a fixed 30FPS cap.
 The required specs for the games were not that high, so what gives?
 This question was answered in a Reddit AMA recently with a very reasonable response from the development team.
 While the high framerates would benefit a lot of players in adventure or action titles, a simulation game does not necessarily need a full 60FPS experience.